28th November 2017 / Gabriela Czwarnos

 When it comes to working out, I know the main aim shouldn’t always be weight loss or toning, but general wellbeing and health.
 The truth is, if I am going to wake up at 5.30am three times a week and drag myself to the gym in the dark, I want to see visible results.
 Six-pack and peachy bum, preferably, like now, please!

-With fellow YSV editor and co-founder, Abbie, we deliberately chose the 7.30pm class on Friday, (ultimately to make sure we didn’t get tempted and go out for ‘one drink’ after work).
-Tripod Studio – we went to the one in Camden – has a very ‘zen’ atmosphere, one that almost makes you want to whisper – it was a perfect way to finish off a stressful week.
+With fellow YSV editor and co-founder, Abbie, we deliberately chose the 7.30pm class on Friday, (ultimately to make sure we didn’t get tempted and go out for ‘one drink’ after work). triyoga – we went to the one in Camden – has a very ‘zen’ atmosphere, one that almost makes you want to whisper – it was a perfect way to finish off a stressful week.

-Our class was thought by Marcus, who uses his Dj-ing experience and plays some great, Café Del Mar-like tunes in the background.
+Our class was taught by Marcus, who uses his Dj-ing experience and plays some great, Café Del Mar-like tunes in the background.
 Even though the atmosphere was very relaxed, it took literally 10 minutes and a few positions for us to start sweating and engaging muscles that we didn’t even know existed.